snowflakedb/ArcticTraining/projects/sequence-parallelism/README.md

 ### Modifying the dataset

-If you want to use your own database, edit this section of the desired `yaml` file and replace it with the dataset of your choice.
+If you want to use your own instruct type of dataset instead of [HuggingFaceH4/ultrachat_200k](https://huggingface.co/datasets/HuggingFaceH4/ultrachat_200k), edit this section of the desired `yaml` recipe file and replace it with the dataset of your choice, while remapping the column and role names and the dataset split name if needed.
+You will find multiple supported dataset types and examples [here](https://arctictraining.readthedocs.io/en/latest/usage.html#sft-datasets).

 ```
 data:
   sources:
+    - type: huggingface_instruct
-    - HuggingFaceH4/ultrachat_200k
+      name_or_path: HuggingFaceH4/ultrachat_200k
+      split: train_sft
+      role_mapping:
+        user: messages.role.user
+        assistant: messages.role.assistant
 ```

 ### Environment used to create these examples